codacy/codacy-spectral/README.md

-# Codacy Markdownlint
+# Codacy Spectral

-This is an integration created so that Codacy can run the [Markdownlint](https://github.com/DavidAnson/markdownlint) tool in its infrastructure, or using its [CLI](https://github.com/codacy/codacy-analysis-cli).
+This is an integration created so that Codacy can run the [spectral](https://github.com/stoplightio/spectral) tool in its infrastructure, or using its [CLI](https://github.com/codacy/codacy-analysis-cli).

 ## Generating documentation